 Groundwater has the potential to be contaminated by a range of hazardous substances.

 These substances are typically associated with commercial and industrial land use activities (including civil construction, land development, crops and farming, energy, road and transport), to contamination (hazardous waste and landfill) all the way to naturally occurring events.

 There are many industrial, commercial, agricultural and private activities that have the potential to result in groundwater contamination.
 Some of these include:

 Whilst the activities that lead to groundwater contamination vary greatly, they usually result from poor environmental care and/or poor groundwater management practices.

-Groundwater contamination testing is an essential measure to identify existing and emerging groundwater issues.
+Groundwater contamination and water testing is an essential measure to identify existing and emerging groundwater issues.

 It is essential to inform how our groundwater resources are used and how the environment will be protected and treated sustainably.

 The Environmental Protection Agency (EPA) recommends that groundwater testing only be conducted by a suitably qualified environmental consultant or a NATA (National Association of Testing Authorities) accredited chemical analysis testing laboratory.